Staff favorites

 Jump to: navigation, search

-Staff favorites is a list of films that hold a certain place in the hearts of our editors.
-This is not a best-of list, but merely a list of personal recommendations by our staff.
+The SWDb Staff favorites are a list of films that hold a certain place in the hearts of our editors.
+This is not a best-of list, but an eclectic selection of personal recommendations by our staff.
+Click here for recommendations of former contributors.

 Bill San Antonio's pick